Henrik-Peters/ActivPass/README.md

 files.
 It is possible to export unlocked containers as unencrypted CSV documents, for backup or exchange purposes.

+### User Interface
+The user interface is implemented with WPF.
+Most elements are styled with their own design to create a modern user interface.
+The interface can be configured for different languages, but currently only for German and English.
+You can find detailed screenshots of the user interface in the [wiki ui screenshots](https://github.com/Henrik-Peters/ActivPass/wiki/UI-Screenshots).

 ## Configuration
 The application stores the configuration in the file `Configuration.xml` in `AppData\Roaming\ActivPass`.
 The configuration can be changed in the user interface.
 When no configuration exists, a default configuration is used and a new configuration file will be created.

+## Documentation
+The documentation for ActivPass is hosted in the [GitHub Wiki](https://github.com/Henrik-Peters/ActivPass/wiki).